 Charge Level 2 – 240V

 The name may vary, but the process is the same.
-For the sake of explanation, let’s refer to them as DC fast chargers.
-These Level 3 chargers abandon the alternating current (AC) methods above to mainline power directly.
-While they require a lot more power from the grid (480+ volts and 100+ amps), their output is truly “super.”
+For the sake of explanation, let’s refer to them as DC fast chargers (DCFCs).
+These Level 3 chargers abandon the alternating current (AC) methods above to mainline power directly from the grid.
+While they require a lot more power (480+ volts and 100+ amps), their output is truly “super.”

 Electric vehicle charging standards for connectors